computer-reinvention/ChainFactory/README.md

   topic: str
 ```

 On running the chain containing the above definition, this prompt template is generated on the first invocation and used for the subsequent invocations.
-It is not cached and will be regenerated for every Factory object:

 ``` txt
 Generate {num} haikus on the topic of {topic}.
 Each haiku should follow the traditional 5-7-5 syllable structure.
 ```

+Once generated, a unique hash is made from the `purpose` + `input_variables` combination.
+Using this hash as the key, the generated prompt is cached in `.chainfactory/cache` of your root project and will be reused for subsequent invocations unless the stated `purpose` or the listed input variables are changed.

-The benefit of using this approach is not that apparent when we have a small number of inputs.
+The advantage of using this approach is not that apparent when we have a small number of inputs.
 However, as the number of input variables goes up, defining the purpose in a single sentence and just listing the inputs is quite helpful and keeps the chain definition clean.

 **Side Note**: In future, the generated prompt can be automatically optimized using something like `DSpy` - which would then make this way of defining the chain superior than writing prompts manually for all cases.